 Memorable Manitobans: James Malcolm Carruthers (1872-1947)

 Born at Chateauguay, Quebec on 9 November 1872, son of William Carruthers and Margaret McNaughton, he was educated at Huntington Academy and worked in the dairy business (especially cheese-making) after leaving school.
 He came west in 1900.
-Four years later, he founded the Crescent Creamery Company of Winnipeg with R. A. Rogers.
-He later became vice-president of the Dairy Corporation of Canada.
+Four years later, he founded the Crescent Creamery Company of Winnipeg with Robert Arthur Rogers.
+He later served as Vice-President of the Dairy Corporation of Canada and a director of the Union Fire & Casualty Company.
 He retired from business in December 1933.

-In 1903, he married Annie E. Grant of Glengarry County, Ontario.
-They had two sons: James Gordon Carruthers and William Grant Carruthers.
+In 1903, he married Annie Evelyn Grant (?-?) of Glengarry County, Ontario.
+They had two sons: James Gordon Carruthers (1903-1985) and William Grant Carruthers (1906-?).
 The family resided at 664 McMillan Avenue.
 He was a member of the Masons (Assiniboine Lodge), Rotary Club, Motor Country Club, and St. Stephen’s Broadway United Church.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 “J. M. Carruthers dies suddenly,” Winnipeg Free Press, 6 February 1947, page 16.

 We thank Nathan Kramer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.